eeue56/neuro-lingo/README.md

 # neuro-lingo

 A language where you only implement comments and types, and let LLMs deal with the rest.
+LLMs don't always provide workable examples, so your comments need to really match what you're trying to implement.

 ## Filenames